SPIRITUAL GIFTS ASSESSMENT

 - The purpose.

-This test focuses on the gifts of God’s grace.
+This Spiritual Gifts Assessment focuses on the gifts of God’s grace.
 The lists and their Bible reference are:

 The Gifts of Jesus